opencode-nexus Svelte Themes

 πŸ”’ Security

-• Data Privacy: Local data storage with encryption, no data sharing without consent
+• Data Privacy: No data sharing without user consent, local-first architecture

 Reporting Security Vulnerabilities